vinnson/kubernetes-tools/ecskey_update/README.md

 This is it, you may set it to your crontab and make sure it runs within every 6 hours.

 ## Crontab Sample
-This is a sample of crontab command to run update in every hous.
+This is a sample of crontab command to run update in every hour.
 ```
 0 * * * * /your_path_of_compiled_ecskey_update/ecskey_update >> /dev/null
 ```